A-H-Vu/eLoki2/sphinx-docs/source/internals/runscript.rst

             }
         }
     }
-    else {
-        current = current.getNextAction();
-        skip = false;
-    }

-The entire execution block in lines 127-140 is wrapped in an if block that skips the execution of the action if the script replay is lagging behind.
+The entire execution block in lines 140-161 is wrapped in an if block that skips the execution of the action if the script replay is lagging behind.
 The details of when it is determined the script is lagging is explained in the next section.

-The actual execution of the actioin is fairly simple calling the execute function with the given browser client on line 129.
-Line 130 resets the error counter so it only increments to 10 or more when there are multiple errors in a row.
-The remaining lines from 132-138 handle the error, skip the current action, increments the counter and breaks the main loop if there have been too many errors in a row.
+The actual execution of the action is fairly simple calling the execute function with the given browser client on line 143.
+Line 134 resets the error counter so it only increments to 10 or more when there are multiple errors in a row.
+Lines from 151-160 handle the error, skip the current action, increments the counter and breaks the main loop if there have been too many errors in a row.
+Lines 146-150 attempts to handle unexpected alerts by clicking the accept button.
+Note: this can be potentially dangerous on malicious sites with alerts.

 Calculate Delay
 ---------------

 .. code-block:: java
-    :lineno-start: 146
+    :lineno-start: 167

     //Stuff to time actions to occur exactly as it was recorded
     //Reset epoch, if the previous action resets it to the end of its execution